LkeMitchll/Dotfiles/README.md

 The primary plugins I use in Neovim are:

 - [nvim-lspconfig] - The built-in language server client
-- [nvim-compe] - a lightweight completion provider
+- [coq] - a fast completion provider
 - [telescope.nvim] - a super fast fuzzy finder
-- [vim-fugitive] - an excellent git integration
+- [neogit] - an excellent git integration

 You can see a full list of the Neovim plugins I use in my [neovim config]